Lere, Nigeria: Origin of the founders of Lere - Fulani Wunti

 The Aqit family were said to have been dispersed by the Moroccans who spread violence, cruelty and destruction upon the cities of Timbuktu, Jenne, and Gao.
 Some members of the Aqit family together with their Torodbe cousins left Timbuktu at the fall of the empire.
 They moved across the Niger Bend into Niger and Burkina Faso in the early 17th century, establishing several towns and settlements amongst whom are two separate towns sharing similar name of "Lere", southwest of Timbuktu and at the Dendi region of present-day Burkina Faso.
 In their possession were three drums (Tambura) brought from the ruins of their palaces in Timbuktu.
 These drums (Tambura) were part of the insignia of office for the governors of Timbuktu province in Songhai Empire.
 From Niger, they drifted southward into present-day northern Nigeria and settled at Zamfara, near Maru in a place now known as Tsohon Banaga.
 This Fulani clan was later identified as Fulanin Dawaki, because they were excellent horse-breeders.
 But they split into several sub-groups, mainly due to their huge population and many cattle, camels, goats and horses.

 Mallam Muhammad Dadi established himself in Maru and when Shehu Usman Dan Fodio flagged off the Jihad in 1804, he assisted the Shehu and defeated the Banaga Dan Bature of Morai.
 His son, Umaru was made the Banaga by Caliph Muhammad Bello and he went and established the present Maru town in 1810.
 But Muhammad Dadi's other brothers, Muhammad Sambo, Muhammad Dabo (Titi), Yunusa and few others travelled southward to Zaria.

 Muhammad Sambo left his two younger brothers in Zaria and moved to Kachia along with a very large contingent.
-Some of his offspring remained in sparse camps in the Kangimi area and later Kawo and Tudun Wada in what would become Kaduna metropolis.
+Some of his offspring remained in sparse camps in the Kangimi area and later Kawo and Tudun Wada in what would become the Kaduna metropolis.
 Muhammad Dabo (Titi) left his brother, Yunusa, in Jaji near Zaria and travelled to south-eastern Zazzau, near present-day Dan Alhaji, where he built his camp.

 Muhammadu Dabo was nicknamed 'Titi', a shortened Fulbe word for 'Titiye' meaning 'the nomad.'
 While he was there, a group under Usman Biri, apparently tired of roaming, broke from the camp and travelled to the southern part of Bauchi territory.
 They fought, defeated and subjugated the Sayawa near present-day Tafawa Balewa, and built a walled town, naming it Leren-Zagezagi in the 1790s.